PyPSA/PyPSA/doc/examples.rst

 * Germany (Frankfurt and Bremen)
 * Norway (a single node)

-London and Bremen are connected by a point-to-point HVDC Transport Link.
+London and Bremen are connected by a point-to-point HVDC Link.

 Norwich, Bremen and Norway are connected by a three-node, three-line